Engineering Technologies Canada Ltd.

 The study team, led by Kelly Galloway and her staff from Engineering Technologies Canada, was supplemented by a local established engineering consulting firm for the central servicing work and by a senior consultant from the United States with significant experience in on site and alternative treatment technologies.
 We found Engineering Technologies Canada and the study team to be thorough and innovative in their approach.
 Their knowledge of alternative treatment systems and on-site septic systems was impressive and we were very satisfied with the study.

-Robert Hughes, Town of Stratford, June 2, 2003, Stratford, PEI
+Town of Stratford, PEI

 I have worked with Kelly Galloway on two high profile, multi-million dollar tourism projects during the past five years, both of which posed significant engineering challenges.
 The Hopewell Rocks Ocean Tidal Discovery Centre and the Cape Jourimain Nature Centre are showcases for environmentally sensitive tourism infrastructure development.
 Cape Jourimain is located in a National Wildlife area with stringent restrictions on the type and amount of disturbance to habitat, and Hopewell Rocks, the icon of New Brunswick’s tourism industry, is regarded as a provincial treasure.
 In both cases, traditional engineering solutions could not be applied due to site conditions and/or environmental restrictions.